Create your own ecommerce website and start selling successfully with ShopWired today

 Shopify Basic - £25 Per Month

-Basic Shopify is the cheapest plan that allows you to create a functional and standalone online store.
-You can customize your online store, manage your inventory, and handle orders and customer information.
-This plan gives you the choice of 20 ecommerce themes and provides user-friendly editing tools so you can further customize your online store to resonate with your brand.
+Basic Shopify is the cheapest plan that allows you to create a functional and standalone ecommerce website.
+You can customise your online store, manage your inventory, and handle orders and customer information.
+This plan gives you the choice of 17 free ecommerce themes and provides user-friendly editing tools so you can further customize your online store to resonate with your brand.
 In addition, the Basic plan gives you access to a Shopify hosted store and blog functionality.

 Shopify Basic also includes the capability to sell an unlimited number of products, allows you to add discount codes, and you'll get a free SSL certificate.
 Users gain access to Shopify's support team, which is available via phone, chat, email, and community forum.